jruels/openshift-admin/labs/openshift-oadp/index.md

   * `oc get all -n dev -l app.kubernetes.io/instance=wordpress`
 * Confirm the wordpress site loads and shows the new page you created.

+## Schedule backups

+We never know when a disaster will occur, so it is best practice to schedule backups to occur frequently.
+For this lab, we will schedule a backup to occur every five minutes.

+* Navigate to the OpenShift web console.
+* Go to the **Operators** section and select **Installed Operators**.
+* Choose the **OADP Operator** and go to the **Schedule** tab.
+* Create a new schedule to backup up the `dev` namespace, including persistent volumes every five minutes.
+  * TIP: Use this website to help with crontab syntax. https://crontab-generator.org
+* Monitor the incremental backup process in the **Backup** section.
+* Confirm the backup runs successfully.

 ## Congratulations